 Yes, stress and depression in teens can manifest physically through headaches, stomachaches, or muscle tension.

-Mission Prep offers structured residential treatment tailored for teens facing depression, stress, and emotional challenges, supporting them in building healthy coping skills.
+Mission Prep Teen Treatment offers structured residential treatment tailored for teens facing depression, stress, and emotional challenges, supporting them in building healthy coping skills.

-If a teen’s stress or depression interferes with daily life, school, or relationships, it’s time to consult a mental health provider or specialized program like Mission Prep.
+If a teen’s stress or depression interferes with daily life, school, or relationships, it’s time to consult a mental health provider or find a specialized program like what we offer at Mission Prep Teen Treatment.

 Are You Covered for Depression Treatment?